team113sanger/project_fur_felis_catus_publication_plots/README.md

-# Feline Fur Plots

-A collection of code corresponding to different publication plots.
+# The domestic cat oncogenome - individual analysis scripts

+This repository serves as sub-collection of individual analysis scripts & processes that could not be classified in the same way as the parent repository [domestic-cat-oncogenome (github)](https://github.com/team113sanger/The-pan-cancer-oncogenomic-landscape-of-domestic-cats-reveals-shared-alterations-with-human-cancer).

+These analyses are part of the manuscript:
+> **_Francis, B., Ludwig, L. et al 2025 - The domestic cat oncogenome_**

 ## Code organisation

-Plots are organised by subdirectory, each containing R or Python code as well documentation, results and data files.
+Plots are organised by subdirectory, each containing R or Python code as well documentation, dependencies, results and data files.

 | Subdirectory | Description | Language |
 |--------------|-------------|----------|